 Looking back, here are things they wish they did differently.

-Every one that attended the writing of the Agile Manifesto was a middle aged white man.
+Everyone that attended the writing of the Agile Manifesto was a middle-aged white man.
 The group feels that they would have benefited from diversity.
-The invite list did include at least 1 women but none showed up.
+The invite list did include at least 1 woman but none showed up.
 Some wish that Mary Poppendieck, an expert in Lean Software Development, was there but the group did not know her at the time.
 Mary did end up playing a big role right after the creation of the Agile Alliance.

 The Name Agile

 Some Agile Manifesto authors feel that in hindsight they should have come up with a different name.
 “Agile” is too desirable, and so everyone wants to be Agile and everyone claims they are Agile even though there is nothing “Agile” about what they are doing.
 Agile has been watered-down and the meaning behind “Agile” today is not what the authors intended when they coined the term.
 Maybe a less desirable word would have been better but at that time XP or “extreme” scared people.

 Process and Tools

 The Agile Manifesto authors want to remind us that the 1st Agile value is about People and Interactions over Processes and Tools.
 Many immediately jump into tooling.
 We are moving to Agile.
 What tool should we use?
 Or we are using Jira, therefore we are Agile.

 There is even more focus on the processes and some authors particularly call out SAFe as very heavy on process and looking more and more like RUP which is what started this movement to begin with (See Alistair’s comments above).
 So it’s kind of like we’ve come full circle.